catdieval/user-workflow-and-user-stories/user-story-1.md

 ## Tasks

-- [ ] In the "pages" folder, create an empty "UploadDataPage.js" file.
+- [ ] In the "pages" folder, create a "UploadDataPage.js" file.

+- [ ] Inside the "Component" folder create a ChartItem folder.

-- [ ] Create a component folder and inside create a ChartItem.js file.
+- [ ] Inside the "ChartItem" folder create a ChartItem.js file.

 - [ ] Create an asset folder that will contain the images for each type of chart, with filenames like "line-plot", "scatter-plot".

-- Go to the "ListOfChartsPage.js" file and make a default import to the ChartItem component.
+- Inside the "pages" folder go to the "ListOfChartsPage.js" file and make a default import to the ChartItem component from "../Component/ChartItem.js".

 - [ ] Make a default import of "styled" from "styled-components".